 Inside Conwy Castle, North Wales by HuwNeathYou can hardly move for castles here.
 At the last count we had more than 600 fabulous fortresses dotted across our landscape.
 These include big hitters like the UNESCO World Heritage Site castles at Beaumaris, Caernarfon, Conwy and Harlech, plus lesser-known spots like lonely Llansteffan and Dolbadarn, built by native Welsh princes.
 If you want to get a closer look at some of these iconic Welsh sites, we’ve got you covered.
 To celebrate St David’s Day, Cadw is offering free entry to many of our historic places.
 Storming the ramparts couldn’t be easier.

-For a 'Flavour of Wales', Penrhyn Castle in North Wales will be opening their doors for free on 27 February offering Welsh themed craft activities, dragon making and harp music.
+For a 'Flavour of Wales', Penrhyn Castle in North Wales will be open on 27 February offering Welsh themed craft activities, dragon making and harp music.

 Visit a miniature city